 A51 Pro Features

-The Pro account features are worth noting at this point as it relates to A51 Teams.
+Besides advanced monitoring, the Pro account features are worth noting as it relates to A51 Teams.
 With a Pro account you can send SMS alerts to team members and communicate directly with your team members from the A51 dashboard.
 This is almost a necessity with a production e-commerce system.

 For example, say your production server goes offline, and an A51 health-check has been assigned to that instance.
 An alert will go to the designated Team members.
 Think of it as alerting your on-call staff in an automated way.